cylestio/cylestio-monitor/README.md

 Cylestio Monitor maintains security through a comprehensive security pipeline that includes:

-- **Dependency scanning**: Automated scanning for vulnerable dependencies using pip-audit
+- **Dependency scanning**: Automated scanning for vulnerable dependencies using pip-audit to detect and remediate known CVEs
+- **OWASP Dependency Check**: In-depth analysis of dependencies against the OWASP Top 10 and known CVEs
-- **Secret detection**: Detection of potential leaked credentials or API keys with detect-secrets
+- **Secret detection**: Detection of potential leaked credentials or API keys with detect-secrets across the entire codebase
-- **Static analysis**: Code vulnerability scanning with Semgrep and Bandit
+- **Static analysis**: Code vulnerability scanning with Semgrep and Bandit to identify security anti-patterns
-- **Secure package validation**: Verification that packages don't contain sensitive information
+- **Secure package validation**: Verification that packages don't contain sensitive information before publishing
-- **Pre-commit hooks**: Local security checks before code is committed
+- **Pre-commit hooks**: Local security checks before code is committed to prevent security issues from entering the codebase
+- **Secure cryptography**: Using SHA-256 instead of MD5 for all hash generation to comply with cryptographic best practices
+- **Input validation**: Strict validation of inputs, including URLs and timestamps, to prevent injection vulnerabilities
+- **Error handling**: Comprehensive error handling to ensure security operations don't fail silently

+This security pipeline is designed to help organizations meet regulatory and compliance requirements including SOC2, GDPR, HIPAA, and industry best practices for machine learning systems.
+The pipeline is continuously monitored and updated to address emerging security threats specific to AI and LLM systems.

 For more details on our security approach and best practices, see [our security documentation](docs/security/security.md).